-▶ If the ICAT cannot reach a consensus regarding risk level during a meeting, the final decision about risk level will be made by the ICAT police member and community-based co-chairs collectively.
+▶ If the ICAT cannot reach a consensus regarding risk level during a meeting, the final decision about risk level will be made by the ICAT police member and community-based anti-violence co-chair collectively.

 Again, all referrals received by the ICAT police member must be accepted and reviewed by the ICAT to determine the risk level and whether the file is to be designated as highest risk.